Blendify/blender-manual/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 Group Name
-   The Groupname can be changed by :kbd:`LMB-x2` on the name itself.
+   The Groupname can be changed by double clicking :kbd:`LMB` on the name itself.
    Then you can edit the name as you like.

 Plus Icon